 Some common causes of traumatic brain injuries are cases of slip and falls, motor vehicle accidents, and sports-related head trauma.
 Doctors further classify these injuries as mild, moderate, or severe, based on the type and extent of the injuries.
 The severity of the traumatic brain injury (TBI) can have a substantial effect on the amount of damages that are available in personal injury claims.

 Signs of traumatic brain injuries may not appear immediately, which makes it critical to monitor accident victims following any potential head injury.
 When symptoms do appear, they can vary based on the severity of the injury.
 For instance, a mild TBI may result in headaches, nausea, sleeping difficulties, dizziness, and fatigue, but often does not result in unconsciousness.

-While an MRI or CT scan usually can identify intracranial hematomas or similar injuries, diagnosing the severity of a TBI is not always easy.
+While an MRI or CT scan might identify intracranial hematomas or similar injuries, diagnosing the severity of a TBI is not always easy.
 Tests designed to measure symptoms of a TBI often focus on the eye, motor, verbal, and cognitive responses.
-A traumatic brain injury lawyer in Western PA may be able to analyze test results to build a compelling claim on their behalf.
+A diligent traumatic brain injury lawyer in Indiana, PA can present medical proof to build a compelling claim on their behalf.

 Fighting back against negligent persons who caused your injuries can result in compensation, but also can empower you to hold those individuals accountable for causing your injuries.
 Seeking justice can often be more satisfying than any amount of money, but financial support may be equally essential as you continue to work toward medical stability.
-To discuss your options, contact the traumatic brain injury lawyers at Marcus & Mack today.
+To discuss your options, contact us to speak with the traumatic brain injury lawyers at Marcus & Mack today.